cciw-uk/data-protection/01 Decisions and actions document.rst

 plus spares.
 This can easily be done from the downloaded booking forms (a few A4 sheets for the whole set).

-Instructions for use will be printed out with the forms (as a cover sheet).
-They should be stored in a safe place in an officer-only area of the camp site.

 Use of phone or tablets has been suggested as a possibility.
 Relatively speaking, electronic devices are extremely vulnerable to a range of physical attacks/flaws: